Azizultra32/aiwebdash-macair1/README.md

 ## Development Setup

-1. After cloning the repository, run the setup script to install the Node.js dependencies:
+1. After cloning the repository, run the setup script once to install the Node.js dependencies:

    ```bash
    ./setup.sh